-Didem is an experienced researcher who holds a PhD degree in mechatronics from the Royal Institute of Technology, Sweden.
-Currently, she is a research associate at the University of Cambridge, United Kingdom.
-She is with the Center for Smart Infrastructure, Laing O’Rourke Centre for Construction Engineering and Technology, and the Center for Digital Built Britain.
-Her research focuses on data-centric methods, methodologies and implementations for cyber-physical systems.
-Earlier to this position, she worked as a postdoctoral researcher and teacher at the Mechatronics Division of the Royal Institute of technology where she taught research methodology and advanced mechatronics project courses, in addition to supervising several master’s students on mechatronics and robotics thesis projects.
-Didem collaborated with universities and companies all around Europe through three EU-funded projects while conducting research on data and visual analytics for cyber-physical systems such as collaborative robots, autonomous vehicles and smart cities.
+Didem is an experienced researcher who holds a PhD degree in mechatronics.
+Currently, she is a Marie Skłodowska-Curie Fellow at Stanford University.
+Prior to that she was a research associate at the Engineering Department of the University of Cambridge, United Kingdom.
+Her research focuses on data-centric methods, methodologies and implementations for cyber-physical systems such as collaborative robots, autonomous vehicles, and smart cities.
+Her research interest lies in designing future intelligent systems in a more sustainable way to change the world.
+Before her postdoctoral experiences, she worked as a teacher, coach and supervisor at the Mechatronics Division of the Royal Institute of technology where she taught research methodology and advanced mechatronics project courses, in addition to supervising several master’s students on mechatronics and robotics thesis projects.
+Didem collaborated with universities and companies all around Europe through three EU-funded projects while conducting research on data and visual analytics for cyber-physical systems.
 She has been received best conference paper award from different scientific conferences during her PhD.
 Her master’s thesis was on sustainable environment and energy systems focusing on low power microprocessor design.
 Didem received a bachelor’s degree in computer engineering as the top student of her class with an exceptional track record, awarded with the best graduation project.
 She also actively volunteered in different human rights organizations to increase the awareness of LGBT rights, gender equality, refugee rights, and animal rights.
 She has been interviewed by several blogs, magazines, newspapers and attended television programs to discuss women in technology and engineering, to motivate girls to choose STEM disciplines and to increase the awareness on sustainability and equality related issues.
+Currently, she sits on the advisory board of several organisations and support their strategically development on topics related to responsible artificial intelligence/data science, sustainable technology and educational activities.